vb-consulting/Norm.net/PERFOMANCE-TESTS.md

 [Benchmark code](https://github.com/vb-consulting/Norm.net/tree/master/BenchmarksConsole) is included in the project, you can run it manually to repeat these tests.

-Query used for testing doesn't use any tables and it runs on local PostgreSQL server.
+Query used for testing doesn't use any tables and it runs on the local PostgreSQL server.
 It generates series of 1 million records an returns 10 fields of various types for each record:

 ```sql